ShivangiSingh17/Java-Jet/README.md

 #### Is cloning possible in real life ?? :joy::joy:
 ![alt text](https://s3.amazonaws.com/lowres.cartoonstock.com/science-human_cloning-clones-genetic_engineering-cartoon--cgrn5_low.jpg)

-Cloning basically means creating a exact copy of an object.
-The clone() method of Object class is used to clone an object.
+Cloning basically means to create a exact copy of an object.
+The clone() method of the Object class is used to clone an object.
 The java.lang.
 Cloneable interface must be implemented by the class whose object clone we want to create.
-Else clone() method generates CloneNotSupportedException.
+Else clone() method would generate CloneNotSupportedException.

 Syntax of the clone() method:
 java